|How Much Does State Residency Affect Chances of Medical School Acceptance?|

 I've heard that it’s harder to get into medical school if you’re from California.
 Is this true?

 Public medical schools are supported by state funding that also supports bringing residents of the state into these medical schools.
 Different schools have different requirements in terms of how many state residents they must accept.
 The Association of American Medical Colleges reports on how many students apply and are accepted within state in their FACTS data reports: www.aamc.org/data-reports/students-residents/interactive-data/2019-facts-applicants-and-matriculants-data.
 Table A-1 shows the in-state/out-of-state resident ratios for each MD school.
 Table A-5 shows how many applicants come from each state, and what ratio matriculate into medical school.

 But, there are plenty of private schools with no state residency preference, so there are still opportunities for all applicants even if your state school seats are scarce or you don’t have a state school at all.

 Question: Hi!
 I'm a senior applying to matriculate with one glide year.
-I am currently a resident of CA, and would like to apply to some CA public medical schools come June.
+I am currently a California resident, and would like to apply to some CA public medical schools in June.
 In my year off, I hope to work in New York City for a year or even a little less.
 Will I still be considered an in-state resident for CA schools during the application process?
 Thank you!